The Puerto Rico Open

 So lets take a look at the winners of the event since inception.

 2020 – V Hovland

 So what does this list tell us?…Well first of all take a gold star if you even remember Derek Lamely and his PGA Tour career….

-For those that don’t I can tell you he played three full seasons on the tour from 2009 to 2012 and posted one top 10 finish, his victory here, and has made no starts since March 2014.
+For those that don’t I can tell you he played three full seasons on the tour from 2009 to 2012 and posted one top 10 finish, his victory here.

 Joking aside though, and with no disrespect to Lamely, who after all has achieved way more in his time in the game than 99.99% of people who play golf around the world, his victory does tell you a lot of what you need to know about the history of this event, that it is littered with shock winners and players producing big performances out of nowhere.

 Until the last couple of editions there was also one other interesting connection.

 This is that, unsurprisingly for a coastal event, players with connections to the South Eastern states and particularly Florida and Georgia have performed well here.